priscillaluong/competition/README.md

 -python form (we might be able to use?) https://github.com/ousenko/simple-contact-form

--add footer to gallery section
+-add footer to gallery section (DONE)